 14. Ensure Access to First Aid

-Having immediate access to first aid can make a significant difference in treating injuries promptly and effectively.
+Having immediate access to first aid can significantly improve treating injuries promptly and effectively.

 15. Have an Emergency Plan